Sympathetic Division - Thoracolumbar Outflow

 Paravertebral or Chain

-Innervation of Visceral Targets
+Innervation of Visceral Organs

-Innervation of Somatic Targets
+Innervation of Somatic Organs

 Innervation of the Adrenal Medulla